Headcount Reporting Metrics, Dashboards, and KPIs Explained

 Employee turnover rate measures how many employees are leaving your organization in a given period of time.
 The formula remains the same whether you want to calculate overall employee turnover, or go deeper with segmenting the formula for voluntary or involuntary turnover.

-A high turnover rate may be indicative of a toxic work environment, feelings of stagnation in the case of voluntary turnovers, or failure of employees to meet performance requirements or adhere to company policies (as with involuntary turnovers).
+A high turnover rate, which is a key employee turnover metric, may be indicative of a toxic work environment, feelings of stagnation in the case of voluntary turnovers, or failure of employees to meet performance requirements or adhere to company policies (as with involuntary turnovers).
 HR can keep an eye on this metric to flag any opportunities to improve retention for top performers, as well as hire more qualified personnel.

 Revenue per employee measures how much each person in the organization generates in terms of revenue for the company.
 You calculate this by dividing the revenue from the last 12 months by the average headcount during the same 12 months.